krupali-git/books-library/README.md

 - The uploaded file will be processed by laravel queue job, so you need to keep run it on server by command `php artisan queue:work`,
 - Result of the import from queue you can check in the log file `/storage/logs/laravel.log`.

-### Sample data for import

-You can get books table SQL file from public directory

 Author: **Krupali Desai**